-For performance conditioning, we presented participants with a 20s performance clip from the evaluation dataset that we used as a conditioning signal.
-We then asked them to listen to two additional 20s performance clips and use a Likert scale to rate which one sounded most similar in style to the conditioning signal.
-The sources the participants rated included ``Ground Truth" (a different snippet of the same sample used for the conditioning signal), ``Conditioned" (output of the Performance Autoencoder), and ``Unconditioned" (output of unconditional model).
-For this study, 492 ratings were collected, with each source involved in 328 pair-wise comparisons.
+For performance conditioning, we presented participants with a 20s performance clip from the YouTube evaluation dataset that we used as a conditioning signal.
+We then asked them to listen to two additional 20s performance clips and to use a Likert scale to rate which one sounded most similar in style to the conditioning signal.
+The sources rated by the participants included ``Ground Truth" (a different snippet of the same sample used for the conditioning signal), ``Conditioned" (output of the Performance Autoencoder), and ``Unconditioned" (output of unconditional Music Transformer).
+We collected a total of 492 ratings, with each source involved in 328 distinct pair-wise comparisons.